 So, there aren’t really any cons to not saluting your staff heroes.
 The most difficult part for managers setting up a recognition platform – but we’ve got you covered.
 There are plenty of easy-to-use reward and recognition platforms to help you identify and celebrate your outstanding employees.

-With the hub, one way you can set challenges and send rewards is by creating polls.
+With the recognition, one way you can set challenges and send rewards is by creating polls.
 Polls are a fab way to promote a bit of friendly competition, while also drawing attention to the effort your employees are putting in.

 You can organise polls to endorse specific contributions.
 These could be based on teamwork, for instance, encouraging more collaborative work in the office.
 With your polls, you can put staff members into groups and give them a deadline to hit their target.